bobholt/bobholt.me/posts/2013-01-what-we-mean-when-we-talk-about-html5.markdown

 tags:
 ---

-I recently wrote a <a href="http://gmblog.sapient.com/?p=1106" title="What We Mean When We Talk About HTML5">blog post</a> for Sapient Global Markets on HTML5 for the general business audience.
+I recently wrote a [blog post](http://gmblog.sapient.com/?p=1106 "What We Mean When We Talk About HTML5") for Sapient Global Markets on HTML5 for the general business audience.
 It was picked up by Slashdot today:

 <span class="more"></span>

 <div class="rpuEmbedCode">